 If you were wondering, I’m fighting the need to write down the string of insults wafting in the winds of my mental rage storm.
 Educate, he told me!
 E.d.u.c.a.t.e.

 Erm, excuse me, we’ve been educating for decades!
 Where the hell have you been?
 So, because today you *discover* that a large proportion of men are guilty of systematic misogyny, sexual harassment and/or sexual assault, you feel what?
 Pressed by the flow of comments and articles forcing men to look at their shitty behaviours dead in the face?
 It’s too extreme?
 It’s a broad generalisation?
 What’s next?
 “Not all men”?

 Weinstein is not an exception

 I was 6 when my classmates found perfectly normal to lift my skirt, touch my privates through my panties despite my repeated protestations.
 I never found the strength to complain to my teacher nor to my mother (to this day!).
 I felt guilty and refused to wear skirts for years after that.
 Small price to pay, I guess.

 I was 13 when I decided to stop eating lollipops and ice creams in the streets the day I was welcomed by “don’t you want to suck on something else?” while the fuckboy behind those words suggestively reached for his crotch and stole the last threads of my innocence right there and then.

-And by that age, guys catcalling me to shower me with insults if I ignored them was a daily occurrence.
+And by that age, guys catcalling me to shower me in insults if I ignored them was already a daily occurrence.
 So bad that I learned to stop, say “hi” and smile to avoid a scene.
 Of course, it’s your fault.
 Of course, you bear the shame.
 What were you wearing anyway?
 You looked at him in the eyes!
 You were sending mixed signals!